-Faculty in the biochemistry program maintain ongoing research programs in such diverse areas as enzymology, immunology, and developmental biology.
-The outstanding array of instrumentation and techniques available to students includes nucleic acid and protein electrophoresis, phosphor imaging, UV-vis spectroscopy, circular dichroism spectroscopy, peptide synthesis and analysis, mammalian tissue culture, DNA sequencing, analytical and preparative column and high-pressure liquid chromatography, nuclear magnetic and electron spin resonance spectroscopy, electron and fluorescence microscopy, analytical and quantitative immunoassay, recombinant DNA technology, and polymerase chain reaction DNA amplification for cloning or gene expression analysis.
-Faculty frequently develop labs for class based on their research that utilize the research equipment, making the laboratory preparation of biochemistry majors up to date and highly useful for graduate study or employment.
+Illinois State Academy of Sciences Pew Midstates Science/Mathematics Consortium laboratory preparation of biochemistry majors up to date and highly useful for graduate study or employment.
 The opportunities for independent work in biochemistry and related fields at Knox are extensive and varied, and enable students to gain the additional lab skills and experience they desire to meet their postgraduate goals.
 Students present the results of their research at a variety of regional and national research conferences.